 When we’re not building a Tesla Coil or Rube Goldberg machine, going to the Museum of Science, or hosting a physics-related outreach event, we typically enjoy physics related activities in SCI 352.
 These include, but aren’t limited to, running small weekly experiments, enjoying the presentations of guest speakers and students in the sciences, and watching movies with very good or very bad physics.
 For detailed information about Photon activities, see Activities.

 Here you can find some information about SPS.

 Questions?
 Contact Us!

 If there is something you would like to see, let us know!
-If you’re interested feel free to contact the current officers, including presidents Gerry Lawler (glawler AT bu DOT edu) and Ben Dickens (dickens AT bu DOT edu).
+If you’re interested feel free to contact the current officers, including president Hichem Bouchamaoui (bouchamaouihichem AT gmail DOT com) and vice president Steve Kim (stevekim AT bu DOT edu).
 You might also have success with our faculty advisor, Robert Carey (carey AT bu DOT edu).